kstenerud/concise-encoding/ce-structure.md

 | Delete    | Client      | Match records where this field is absent.                   |
 | Fetch     | Client      | Match records where this field is absent.                   |

 Null is often used in [data records](#struct-instance) because every field in a record entry must have something specified (even if just to say "no data specified for this field").
-Example:
+For example:
 ```cte
 c1
 [